-The DCEP is also responsible for the organisation of onsite inspections of manufacturing sites and their follow-up, including the implementation of any subsequent action regarding the related CEPs and communication with the concerned authorities.
+The DCEP is also responsible for the organisation of onsite inspections of manufacturing sites of active pharmaceutical ingredients and their follow-up, including the implementation of any subsequent action regarding the related CEPs and communication with the concerned authorities.

-- The Administration and Finance Division (DAF) is responsible for the administrative and financial management of the EDQM, which includes preparing and monitoring the budget, validating financial transactions and recruiting and developing staff and seconded personnel.
+The Administration and Finance Division (DAF) is responsible for the administrative and financial management of the EDQM, which includes preparing and monitoring the budget, validating financial transactions and recruiting and developing staff and seconded personnel.
 These activities are carried out in close collaboration with the Council of Europe's Programme and Budget Directorate and the Directorate General of Administration.
 The DAF is also responsible for processing customers' orders for EDQM products, issuing invoices and dealing with related queries.

 The Quality and Risk Management Section (QRMS) coordinates the development and maintenance of the EDQM's quality, safety, risk and environmental management systems, which aim to continuously improve EDQM products and services and ensure business continuity.
 The QRMS is also responsible for the release of reference standards and samples produced at the EDQM.